COValhalla/todo-list/README.md

 Known issues:

-- No text controls on contenteditable
+- No text controls on contenteditable (Edit Project) and buttons